M3-org/avatar-interop/README.md

 **Can I present a project?**

 Yes, feel free to hop on the discord and talk about it first though.
 Out of courtesy, it's recommended to attend atleast 1 meetup before being a presentor if you're a guest.
-Here's the full list of past events btw: https://github.com/m3-org/research#m3-20

 **Where can I learn more?**